TaylorW43/big_data_management/project2/README.md

 ## Map-Reduce Job
 Write map-reduce job(s) that implement the K-Means clustering algorithm as given in the course slides.
 The algorithm should terminates if either of these two conditions become true:
-a) The K centers did not change over two consecutive iterations
+* The K centers did not change over two consecutive iterations
-b) The maximum number of iterations (make it six (6) iterations) has reached.
+* The maximum number of iterations (make it six (6) iterations) has reached.
-• Apply the tricks given in class and in the 2nd link above such as: o Use of a combiner o Use a single reducer
+* Apply the tricks given in class and in the 2nd link above such as:
+** Use of a combiner
+** Use a single reducer

 ## Dataset